gafirst/match-uploader/README.md

 - To run the server: `cd server && yarn run dev`
 - In a separate terminal, run the client: `cd client && yarn run dev`

+### Database migrations

+The server uses Prisma to manage our database.
+Check out the [Prisma docs](https://www.prisma.io/docs/) and `server/prisma` for more information.

+Migrations are automatically run when the server starts in the production Docker Compose setup.
+If you change the database as part of a change, be sure to include a migration that can run on startup to apply changes for existing users.

 ## Releases